zoom1338/UofI-CyberTutorials/MobileAppSecurity/Notes/trials.md

 * downloading Andriod studio on main laptop
 * getting burp suite community edition
 * need to look into frida for windows installation
 * If issues still persist for Dynamic analysis on  my computer need to use CSG lab.
+* perfomred static on windows with docker